slang-i18n/slang/slang/README.md

 Using `fallback_strategy: base_locale` may result in missing translations.

-You print them into a json file via this command:
+You print them into a JSON / YAML file via this command:

 ```sh
 flutter pub run slang:analyze [--split] [--flat] [--outdir=assets/i18n]